wolvido/wolvido/README.md

 - [**FruitFund Tracker**](https://github.com/wolvido/FruitFund-Tracker): What started as a small group of women, including my mother, where each member contributed a fixed monthly amount.
 At the end of the year, the pooled money was used to bulk buy 12 kinds of fruits for each member to celebrate the Filipino New Year tradition of having 12 fruits.
 For more information, check out [github.com/wolvido/FruitFund-Tracker](https://github.com/wolvido/FruitFund-Tracker)

 ### 🌱 What I'm Currently Learning:
-- Deep diving into Angular for frontend development.
+- Deep diving into React and React Native for frontend and mobile app development.
 - Exploring best practices in .NET development.

 ### 📫 Let's Connect: